 Out of the bunch, Snapdragon’s implementation seems most efficient as the one higher clocked Kyro 485 Core can achieve maximum speed where single-threaded performance is necessary.

 GPU and Storage

 In terms of graphics, the A12 Bionic wins hands down.
 The Snapdragon 855 comes close with its Adreno 640 GPU.
-Samsung and Huawei are third and fourth respectively.
+Samsung and Huawei are third and fourth, respectively.
 Apple also wins in the storage department.
 Using an integrated NVMe controller, Apple has managed the fastest read and write speeds.
-Samsung has made strides with using UFS 3.0 in the S10 which puts it in close conjunction to Apple.
+Samsung has made strides using UFS 3.0 in the S10, which puts it in close conjunction with Apple.
 Snapdragon lags slightly, and Huawei still has some catching up to do.